 of Simpson to show how far our society has diverged from the values for which he is celebrated...

-As a parable, Macauley's Simpson is an Australian fusion of Jesus Christ and Don Quixote, miracle and
+As a parable, Macauley's Simpson is an Australian fusion of Jesus Christ and Don Quixote, miracle

-we have failed, but whose cicada shell we still hold onto."
+with a myth we have failed, but whose cicada shell we still hold onto."